-Biking La Manga is run by Geoff Cox.
-Geoff has a long history in biking and watersports.
+Biking La Manga has been run by Geoff Cox for 20 years.
+Geoff has a long history in cycling.

 Before settling in La Manga Geoff worked as a mountain bike guide in Austria, Mallorca and Greece as well as teaching windsurfing in Mallorca.

 Prior to that however Geoff’s love of cycling has taken him literally around the globe.